 The lifetime prevalence for major depressive disorder in US adults is 16.5%, with women being at a significant increased risk compared to men.
 Given the rate of occurrence, the personal pain, and the cost to employers associated with major depression, effective corporate health policy and clinical intervention should be the goals for health planning regarding this all too common mental disorder.

 The hallmark of major depression is a severely depressed mood lasting at least 2 weeks.
-Symptoms most frequently include anhedonia, decreased energy, reduced participation in activities, and feelings of guilt or worthlessness. ...
+Symptoms most frequently include anhedonia, decreased energy, reduced participation in activities, and ...